darthjee/azeroth/README.md

 `update`, `delete`, `edit`

 It accepts options
-- only List of actions to be built
+- only: List of actions to be built
-- except List of actions to not to be built
+- except: List of actions to not to be built
-- decorator Decorator class or flag allowing/disallowing decorators
+- decorator: Decorator class or flag allowing/disallowing decorators
+- before_save: Method/Proc to be ran before saving the resource on create or update

 ```ruby
   # publishers_controller.rb